rtocd/NotificationObservers/README.md

 ```

 ## Custom Notification
-Here is an example of what to do, if you want to create your own Notification using this framework
+Here is an example of what to do, if you want to create your own Notification using this framework.

 ```swift
 import NotificationObservers